 The last 15 years or so has witnessed intensified competition between places and regions for investments.
 New places have entered the competition, at the same time as the global pool of investments has been shrinking.
 European locations have shown a considerably poor inward investment performance in the last decade, but we see the trend slowly changing.

 Thus, more proactive promotion of incoming investments on both local and regional level will be needed in the future and it needs to take new forms.

-Business Attraction Management is a new approach to meet the challenges facing place-based investment promotion for cities and regions.
+Business Attraction Management is an approach to meet the challenges facing place-based investment promotion for cities and regions.
 As opposed to traditional sales and transaction-oriented investment promotion, Business Attraction Management is a holistic approach to the strategies, processes and activities, aiming at attracting and making full use of inward investment activity.
 It also integrates the investment promotion efforts of the place with the general growth and innovation agenda.

 The cornerstones of Business Attraction Management are four phases, interconnected in a cycle.
 The phases are: Branding, Attracting, Establishing and Growing.